 Is my online business genuinely impacted by the speed and quality of my eCommerce or eBusiness website?
 The answer is a definite yes, but results vary from site to site and from one page to the next, depending on the design and other factors.
 Product pages can see a 40% to 50% lower Conversion Rates (CR) when comparing users that experience a 2-second LCP vs. a 4 to 5-second LCP.

-For Part 1 of 3, we will focus on LCP and how this Google Core Web Vital Metric correlates to business KPIs.
+In this case study, we will focus on LCP and how this Google Core Web Vital Metric correlates to business KPIs.

 What is the Largest Contentful Paint (LCP)?